Skip to main content

 int modalCount = Navigation.ModalStack.Count;

-Use BarLayoutBehavior.Overlay so the bar floats above a hero image or map:
+Use BarLayoutBehavior.Overlay to make the bar float above a hero image or map.

 <ContentPage NavigationPage.BarLayoutBehavior="Overlay"